Skip to Content

 For general entry requirements see Massey University entry requirements.

-To gain the diploma you must pass courses to a total of at least 120 credits, with at least 45 credits above 100-level.
+To gain the diploma you must pass courses to a total of at least 120 credits.

-From 2017 the Diploma in Business Studies is awarded without an endorsement.
+From 2017 onwards the Diploma in Business Studies is awarded without an endorsement.

 Transition Rules for those students who have commenced the Diploma prior to 2017